freeCodeCamp-China/article-webpage-to-markdown-action/README.md

 [Original article](https://example.com/path/to/your/article/)
 ```

-Replace the Link Value with the URL of an Original article, after the issue submitted, the action will run, and a success or failed message will be commented to the issue in the end.
+Replace the Link Value with the URL of an Original article, after the issue submitted, the action will run, and a failed message will be commented to the issue in the end.

 If the script execution **fails**, you need to confirm the problem, solve them, and post a **new issue** according to the previous steps.
 In the **Action log**, The [_Common Error Messages_](#Common-Error-Messages) will give you some reliable tips.